disease-data-intelligence/ICOPE-NGS/code/exercises/cancer_seq_exercise.md

 We use [MuTect2][MuTect2], a somatic mutation caller that identifies both SNV and indels.
 The produced VCF-file (variant calling format) is the standard format for storing variants, although the output of Mutect2 has some information specific for somatic variants.
+See here for specs: https://samtools.github.io/hts-specs/VCFv4.1.pdf

 A big difference in cancer-seq variant calling using Mutect2 is that there are no ploidy assumptions.
 This accommodates tumor data which can have many copy number variants (CNVs).